robinjmurphy/opensearch-workshop/exercises/6-transactions.md

 * Searching for transactions based on a note or reference in the `subtitle` field
 * Filtering for transactions above or below a given `amount`
 * Filtering for transactions associated with a particular `account_id`
-* Returning results in a "search as you type"/autocomplete style (`Tes` should return matching transactions at Tesco)
+* Returning results in a "search as you type"/autocomplete style (i.e. `Tes` should return matching transactions at Tesco)
 * Sorting by transaction date (i.e. most recent first)
 * (Bonus) aggregating transaction counts/total spend on a per-category/per-account basis

 You might want to think about how your search index performs when:

-* Two transactions share the same title/subtitle (which one should appear first?)
+* Two transactions share the same title (which one should appear first?)
-* Transactions with a matching `title` or `subtitle` field (which should be considered more relevant?)
+* One transactions matches in the `title` field and one matches in the `subtitle` field (which should be considered more relevant?)

 The data you need for this exercise can be found in `data/transactions.json`.